copperdogma/next-authjs-psql-base-template/tests/e2e/README-e2e.md

 - Code is pushed to the main branch
 - Pull requests are created against the main branch

-The workflow caches dependencies and emulators for faster execution.
+The workflow caches dependencies for faster execution.